x71c9/triennale-25/README.md

 # Triennale 2025

-Four Raspberry Pi will stream 2 camera feeds with this repository code:
+The 4 Raspberry Pi will stream 2 camera feeds with this repository code:
 [https://github.com/ayufan/camera-streamer/releases/tag/v0.2.8](https://github.com/ayufan/camera-streamer/releases/tag/v0.2.8)

 Install the binaries for the Pis with these commands: